-It's National Day of Listening, so we have a look at the top tips to get him engaged with what you are talking about.
+It's National Be Heard Day, so we have a look at the top tips to get him engaged with what you are talking about.

 Cut the blabber

 If someone can't follow their own train of thought, then no-one else has got a hope in hell.
-Your man has no chance of doing the same if you don't get to the point.
+Your man has no chance of keeping up with you if you don't get to the point.

 Don't play games